scald/ruby_llm-mcp/README.md

 Aiming to make using MCP with RubyLLM as easy as possible.

-This project is a Ruby client for the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), designed to work seamlessly with [RubyLLM](https://github.com/patvice/ruby_llm).
-This gem enables Ruby applications to connect to MCP servers and use their tools as part of LLM conversations.
+This project is a Ruby client for the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), designed to work seamlessly with [RubyLLM](https://github.com/crmne/ruby_llm).
+This gem enables Ruby applications to connect to MCP servers and use their tools, resources and prompts as part of LLM conversations.

 **Note:** This project is still under development and the API is subject to change.
-Currently supports the connecting workflow, tool lists and tool execution.

 ## Features

 - 🔌 **Multiple Transport Types**: Support for SSE (Server-Sent Events), Streamable HTTP, and stdio transports
 - 🛠️ **Tool Integration**: Automatically converts MCP tools into RubyLLM-compatible tools
+- 📄 **Resource Management**: Access and include MCP resources (files, data) and resource templates in conversations
+- 🎯 **Prompt Integration**: Use predefined MCP prompts with arguments for consistent interactions
 - 🔄 **Real-time Communication**: Efficient bidirectional communication with MCP servers
+- 🎨 **Enhanced Chat Interface**: Extended RubyLLM chat methods for seamless MCP integration
-- 🎯 **Simple API**: Easy-to-use interface that integrates seamlessly with RubyLLM
+- 📚 **Simple API**: Easy-to-use interface that integrates seamlessly with RubyLLM

 ## Installation